Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 • Dairy or alternatives: Greek yogurt, low-fat cheese, or plant-based alternatives

-You should keep away from certain fats and oils, such as butter, cheese, cream cheese, ghee, oils (coconut, groundnut, walnut, palm, avocado), and animal fat oil.
+You should avoid certain fats and oils, such as butter, cheese, cream cheese, ghee, oils (coconut, groundnut, walnut, palm, avocado), and animal fat oil.
 Dried fruits are also not recommended.
 The 1,000-calorie diet plan for weight loss even excludes certain fruits, vegetables, and legumes, such as avocado, mango, litchi, custard apple, potato, corn, lima beans, and soybeans.
-You should also avoid such protein-rich foods as beef, pork, lamb, and tofu.
-As this diet strictly limits the number of calories you consume, you should avoid all sugary drinks, such as soda, store-bought juices, energy drinks, and sweetened coffee and tea.
+You should also avoid protein-rich foods such as beef, pork, lamb, and tofu.
+As this diet strictly limits the number of calories you consume, all sugary drinks should be avoided, such as soda, store-bought juices, energy drinks, and sweetened coffee and tea.
+1000-calorie meal plan

 See also